 BEFORE a Hurricane (Tropical Cyclone) Incident Task Responsible Role Determine which staff members (e.g., maintenance, custodial, Sr. Director of transportation) will be needed to prepare or make emergency repairs to Physical Plant facilities (make-ready team).
 If the college has a stay-behind team, ensure that members are Sr. Director of properly trained and equipped for their roles.
 Team members should be Physical Plant given adequate time off before the storm to prepare their own homes and make family arrangements.
-On Dinesten of Identify what supplies and equipment will be needed for the nurricane Sr. Director of Detain supplies and aquipment for a burrisons bezard.
-Communicate Sr. Director of with vendors to identify which external resources may be available Director of Divercal Plant Example supplies could include: F Hysical Flam Materials to secure a building Portable and standby generators Fuel for vehicles and equipment Water and food for the stav-behind team Communication equipment (e.g. portable radios batteries) Ensure that staff members are trained on how to properly operate Sr. Director of equipment (e.g., chain saws, generators) and are supplied with Physical Plant appropriate personal protective equipment (PPE).
-Identify essential equipment and vehicles for relocation to areas less Sr. Director of vulnerable to a hurricane hazard.
+0. 5: Identify what supplies and equipment will be needed for the hurricane Sr. Director of hazard.
+Physical Plant Obtain supplies and equipment for a hurricane hazard.
+Communicate Sr. Director of with vendors to identify which external resources may be available.
+Physical Plant Example supplies could include: Materials to secure a building Portable and standby generators Portable and standby generatorsFuel for vehicles and equipment · · Water and food for the stay-behind team Communication agricument (a.g. partable radios, batteries) Communication equipment (e.g., portable radios, batteries) Ensure that staff members are trained on how to properly operate Sr. Director of equipment (e.g., chain saws, generators) and are supplied with Physical Plant appropriate personal protective equipment (PPE).
+Filysical Flaili Identify essential equipment and vehicles for relocation to areas less Sr. Director of vulnerable to a hurricane hazard.
 Physical Plant Relocate equipment and vehicles to areas less vulnerable to a Sr. Director of hurricane hazard.
 Physical Plant Ensure that all exterior storage buildings are properly anchored to avoid Sr. Director of being displaced by high winds.
-Physical Plant Secure loose objects vulnerable to high winds.
-Identify areas that may be suitable for use by stay-behind teams.
+Physical Plant Secure loose objects vulnerable to high winds. · Identify areas that may be suitable for use by stay-behind teams.
 Sr. Director of Physical Plant Designate administrators responsible for identifying and completing VP of Business documentation required to be eligible for disaster reimbursement funds.
-Analis Coordinate with insurance providers and understand the requirements. training and coordination needs Communicate with the local emergency management coordinator to VP of Business develop guidance and policies for your college that include closure and Affairs reopening procedures.
+Affairs Coordinate with insurance providers and understand the requirements.
+Communicate with the local emergency management office to identify training and coordination needs.
+Communicate with the local emergency management coordinator to VP of Business develop guidance and policies for your college that include closure and Affairs reopening procedures.

 Develop a college fuel use policy, which addresses storage tanks.
-VP of Business Fully rule an conege venicles and equipment.
-Enforce a refueling policy that requires vehicles to maintain Allalis minimum fuel levels.
-Coordinate use of fueling facilities with local government.
+Fully fuel all college vehicles and equipment.
+Enforce a refueling policy that requires vehicles to maintain minimum fuel levels.
+VP of Business Affairs Coordinate use of fueling facilities with local government.
 Participate in conference calls with local and state emergency Incident management agencies.
-Determine which resources are likely to be Commander requested from local jurisdictions.
-Ensure that any perishable foods are distributed or disposed of per Food Services USDA and TDA guidelines.
+Determine which resources are likely to be requested from local jurisdictions.
+Commander Ensure that any perishable foods are distributed or disposed of per Food Services USDA and TDA guidelines.
 Contractor Secure facilities to prevent looting.
-AC Police Chief Determine if Angelina County Emergency Management can help with Manager of EH&S damage assessment and identify what might be required of the college and Emergency prior to obtaining assistance.
-Management Consider relocating computers and equipment to an interior portion of a Sr. Director of school building and store items off the floor to protect against flooding Information and wind damage.
-Technology Consider turning off utilities to a school building such as electrical and Sr. Director of natural gas before evacuation if possible.
-(Keep water on for fire Physical Plant sprinkler systems.)
+AC Police Chief Determine if Angelina County Emergency Management can help with damage assessment and identify what might be required of the college prior to obtaining assistance.
+Manager of EH&S and Emergency Management Consider relocating computers and equipment to an interior portion of a school building and store items off the floor to protect against flooding and wind damage.
+Sr. Director of Information Technology Consider turning off utilities to a school building such as electrical and natural gas before evacuation if possible.
+(Keep water on for fire sprinkler systems.)
+Sr. Director of Physical Plant